OpenDSA/OpenDSA/README.md

 divide the content by topic.

 JSAV: The JavaScript Algorithm Visualization library (JSAV).
 This is sourced
-from: https://github.com/vkaravir/JSAV and is updated occassionally.
+from: https://github.com/vkaravir/JSAV and is updated occasionally.
 More information about JSAV can be found here: http://jsav.io/